Mykhaylo12/Quadratic-equation/README.md

 ## <a name="developer-start"></a>For developer
 Open the project in your IDE.
 Add sdk 11.0.3 in project structure.
 Set yours appropriate properties in application.properties file.
 Run the project.

+In this app we have already created two users.
+1) username: "user", password:"1", role:"USER";
+2) username: "admin", password:"1", role:"ADMIN";
 <hr>

 ## <a name="authors"></a>Authors